The Maelstrom Chronicles

 “Come on, Twilight,” Applejack encouraged.
 “Isn’t this what you been waiting for?”

 “The Elements of Harmony, we found them,” Twilight commented still in awe.
-Rainbow Dash, Fluttershy, and I removed the five orbs from the pedestals and placed the large orbs next to Twilight on the ground.
+The three flyers removed the five orbs from the pedestals and placed them next to Twilight on the ground.

 “Careful, careful,” Twilight instructed.